The House Rules Framework

 When the moment came, the switch took no time at all.
 No interruption, and infinitely better information.
 Which was, at that point, largely: yes, we're in trouble.
 But knowing you're in trouble, clearly and early, is the system working.
 Pretending you're not is the system failing the people inside it.

-The game was an absolute disaster, but that's more down to the various egos involved, and a tale best told over a pint or two.
+The game... wasn't great; the reasons are a tale best told over a pint or two.
 But I made a promise that we'd deliver, and so I made damn sure we did, and 150+ people kept their jobs.

 I shipped this and Project CARS 3, in the same calendar month, in the middle of a pandemic.
 Handed my notice in the very next day.